Booking.com Host Guide for Beginners

 You can use Pulse, the mobile app for managing your property on Booking.com on the go.
 It allows you to manage reservations, check your calendar, and respond to guest messages.

-You can connect your Booking.com account to your channel manager.
+You can connect your Booking.com account to your channel manager or a property management system.

 In this guide, you’ll find everything you need to know about adding your property to this platform.
-But if you want to learn more about how Booking.com works, there is an online Help Center with step-by-step guides, tips on the best practices, and other things to consider.
+But if you want to learn more about how Booking.com works, there is an online Help Center in the Partner Hub with step-by-step guides, tips on best practices, and other things to consider.

 How to Join Booking.com